 The Disclosure and Barring Service (DBS) is introducing basic criminal record checks for people in England & Wales.
 This replaces the service previously provided by Disclosure Scotland.

-This is a significant development for both people with criminal records and employers in England & Wales, so we’ve developed a new information page dedicated to basic DBS checks as a one-stop-shop for the latest information, advice and updates.
+This is a significant development for both people with criminal records and employers in England & Wales, so we’ve developed a new landing page dedicated to basic DBS checks as a one-stop-shop for the latest information, advice and updates.
 It’s been written primarily for people with convictions, but with employers and others in mind too, covering things like:

 - How to get a basic check